 Ricky White always wanted to be a sweep.
 There's more than a hint of this in the picture he drew, aged 11, of his father — proudly titled "My dad".
 "You really only become a chimney sweep because it's in the family," says Ricky.

 "It's not like you go to the career office, and come out a sweep," chips in Tony White, Ricky's older brother.
 The two are sat with their dad, David, in his surprisingly immaculate living room in Swanley (only later do we clock the black soot smudges around the door frames).
-All three work for Whites Chimney Specialists, between them, covering much of south east London, Kent and parts of Surrey.
+All three work for Whites Chimney and Stoves, between them, covering much of south east London, Kent and parts of Surrey.
 Theirs may be a profession that peaked in Victorian London, but it lives on — and is now enjoying a semi-rebirth, as woodburners and fireplaces become de rigueur once more.

 Whites has been going since 1953, when David's dad Tom ("a cross between Tony Hancock and Harold Steptoe, a snob at heart, but a lovable one") accepted his true calling.
 "He had a good voice," says David, "always singing while he was working."

 "For about six years he went into opera.
 And did piano playing.
 He was a frustrated musician.
 And frustrated singer.
 And frustrated chimney sweep!"

 But soot's been in the family blood longer than that; David's grandmother's side of the family — the Brooks — swept too.
 Her father, Tom Brooks may have sported a blackened face and hands, but he had a pure enough soul.
 He was a vestryman, not to mention a mouthpiece for the temperance movement in his native East End.
 So respected was Brooks in his day, he became Mayor of Bethnal Green in 1931.